javier-cramirez/javier-cramirez.github.io/index.md

 </script>
 <style> body { font-family: "Roboto Mono", monospace; } </style>

-I'm a current first-year at Arizona State University studying math.
+I'm a first-year at Arizona State University studying math.
-My current interests are stochastic processes and diffusion models.
+My current interests are diffusion models and what goes on under the hood.
-Hopefully I'll post some blogs soon...
 ![Book logo](IMG_4777.JPG)

 <p align="center"><u>Formula of the Month:</u></p>